-Energy performance (compliance with the most recent Energy Star standards or equivalent certificate demonstrating compliance with Energy Star energy efficiency criteria),

-LCD monitor background lighting,
+- Energy performance (compliance with the most recent Energy Star standards or equivalent certificate demonstrating compliance with Energy Star energy efficiency criteria), - LCD monitor background lighting, - Reparability design, - Upgradability and durability (lifetime extension), - Recyclability and re-usability, - User instructions and / training regarding efficient use and management.

-Reparability design,

-Upgradability and durability (lifetime extension),

-Recyclability and re-usability,

-User instructions and / training regarding efficient use and management.

 According to EU Green Public Procurement criteria all office IT products must comply with the latest energy efficiency ENERGY STAR standards.
 More information about the standards is available on the web: www.eu-energystar.org.
-It is also pointed out that products labelled with type 1 eco-label are considered to fulfil the requested criteria.
-Any other suitable evidence may also be acceptable, such as a technical dossier by the manufacturer or test reports by a recognized agency

-(i.e. agencies accredited to issue test reports according to ISO 17025), demonstrating such criteria fulfilment.
+Please note that products labelled with type 1 ecolabel are considered to fulfil the requested criteria.
+Equally acceptable is all other suitable evidence, such as a technical dossier by the manufacturer or test reports by a recognized agency (i.e. agencies accredited to issue test reports according to ISO 17025), demonstrating such criteria fulfilment.
 ENERGY STAR label specifications may be modified by a relevant Decision of the European Commission.
 The latest Energy Star version for computers and monitors is version 5.0.